Microsoft Tech Support scam affiliate program

 Scam-as-Service: how it works?

-Recently, discovering the semi-private Russian underground forum exploit.in, we stumbled upon an affiliate program’s description:
+On a recently, discovered semi-private Russian underground forum exploit.in, we stumbled upon an affiliate program’s description:

 Scam support affiliate program description